PremaLathagithub/hospitalityanalysis/README.md

 ## Insights from the Dashboard

--AtliQ lost around 298 Million in cancellation
+-AtliQ lost around 298 Million in cancellation.

 -Mumbai generates the highest revenue (669 M) followed by Bangalore, Hyderabad and Delhi